 - Set your mower blade to its highest setting and only your cut your lawn when grass is 7.5 cm (3 inches) tall to grow stronger, deeper roots

 - In severe drought it is better for grass health not to mow at all

-- Water lawns only once per week; use a rain gauge and apply 2.5 cm (1 inch) at the most
+- If you water your lawn, only do so once per week, use a rain gauge and apply 2.5 cm (1 inch) at the most

 - Use oscillating sprinklers that shoot low to the ground instead of fan–style sprinklers which lose more water to evaporation and wind